Function

 Discussion 🔗

-The judo_parse function parses string as JSON, constructs an in-memory tree structure from it, and assigns the root of the tree to root.
+The judo_parse function parses source as JSON, constructs an in-memory tree structure from it, and assigns the root of the tree to root.
 If an error occurs, then error will be populated with description and location information.